 Lastly, using credit can help you build your business credit.
 This can be beneficial down the road if you’re looking to secure loans for future real estate projects.
 Building business credit can also make it easier to get approved for lines of credit and other types of financing in the future.

-In short, while cash is always king when buying property, good credit can give you some serious advantages in the real estate market.
+In short, while cash is always king when buying property like the apartments near Washington, good credit can give you some serious advantages in the real estate market.

 Real estate transactions can be costly, and often require a significant amount of cash.
 There are several benefits to having cash on hand when working with real estate.